<xmp><BODY></xmp>The Evolution of the Future APC

 Rather than versatile, multi-role platforms, weight limitations may require a family of more specialized vehicles.

-From flatbed variant and a light personnel carrier variant would be derived a variety of useful variants.
-This includes reconnaissance vehicles, light tanks, mortar-carriers, air-defence, drone-carriers, C-RAM, cargo, tankers, engineer, recovery, and others.
+From the flatbed variant and a light personnel carrier variant would be derived a variety of useful variants.
+This includes reconnaissance vehicles, light tanks, mortar-carriers, air-defence, drone-carriers, C-RAM, cargo, tankers, engineer, command, recovery, repair, maintenance and others.

 The basic light tracked combat vehicle will probably be a lightly armed APC or cargo track, complimented by a better-armed IFV/light tank mounting autocannon, missiles and mortar.
 The latter vehicle will perform in a light tank role as a reconnaissance and fire-support component of a force.
 Ideally this variant would have room for a small dismount scout element, but if not, dismounts can travel in an accompanying APC-variant.